leeychee/mlayout/README.md

 // xxxxxxxx
 ```

+So we could try to imporve the struct's use ratio of memory with this, by adjusting
+struct's fields order.

 ## Usage

-For now, you can use the lib to get a type's use ratio of memo, and ascii image.
+For now, you can use the lib to get a type's use ratio of memory, and ascii image.

 ```go
 type t1 struct {